octo-technology/OpenTezos/docs/michelson/smart_contracts.md

 ## Invocation and transaction return (list of operations, storage)

 The **invocation** of a smart contract is an explicit call for executing the code of the smart contract.
 It requires a call parameter which is a tuple of two elements (`PAIR`) containing:
-- a value of the entry point
+- a value of the entrypoint
 - the value of the storage (current storage state)

 The invocation of the smart contract is expected to produce a tuple of two elements (`PAIR`) containing: